CEMeNT-PSAAP/MCDC/docs/source/user_guide/simulation_lifecycle.rst

 4. Visualize or Run
 -------------------

-Visualization is a useful geometry check before transport:
+Visualization is a useful geometry check before transport.
+Spatial coordinates are in cm and snapshot times are in seconds:

 .. code-block:: python